 - Dialysis protocols

-- All relevant engineering processes including mechanical, HVAC of OT, ICU and other critical areas and patient and staff areas
+- All relevant engineering processes including mechanical, ICU, HVAC of OT and other critical areas as well as staff and patient areas

 - Food and Beverages processes and hygienic kitchen management